Pierre-MarieMarchio/ngx-statewise/projects/ngx-statewise/README.md

 While NgRx and NGXS are powerful solutions, they tend to be more complex and require developers to work with higher levels of boilerplate code.
 On the other hand, ngx-statewise offers a more streamlined approach that integrates seamlessly with Angular's ecosystem, allowing developers to focus on business logic rather than infrastructure.

+## Core Concept

+The core concept of ngx-statewise revolves around a clear, predictable flow of actions and state updates:

+1. **Action with Payload**: Everything starts with an action that carries a payload with the necessary data.
+2. **Manager Dispatches Action**: The manager dispatches this action, which triggers the appropriate updator.
+3. **Updator Updates State**: The updator modifies the state based on the action and its payload.
+4. **Effect Handles Side Effects**: After the state is updated, any related effect is triggered to handle side operations (like API calls).
+5. **Chain of Actions**: Effects can dispatch additional actions, which in turn can trigger other updators and effects, creating a chain of operations if needed.

+### Paradigm Shift

+While NgRx and NGXS implement state management based on redux-style patterns with stores, reducers, and selectors, ngx-statewise introduces a paradigm shift:

+- **Direct Action Flow**: Instead of actions going through a centralized store, actions are directly linked to their updators and effects, making the flow more intuitive.
+- **Signals over Observables**: Rather than relying heavily on RxJS observables for everything, ngx-statewise leverages Angular's native signals for state reactivity.
+- **Explicit Separation**: The library enforces a clear distinction between state updates (updators) and side effects, making the codebase easier to maintain.
+- **Simplified Boilerplate**: The amount of code required to implement state management is significantly reduced compared to NgRx or NGXS.

+The unidirectional flow (Action → Updator → Effect → Potentially More Actions) in ngx-statewise makes state management highly predictable and easier to debug.
+The library implements a deliberate design choice where an action must be dispatched first, triggering a state update via updators before any effects are executed.
+This represents a fundamental difference from Redux-based libraries like NgRx, where effects often run concurrently with or even before state updates.
+In ngx-statewise, by ensuring state is updated first, all effects work with the latest state data, creating more predictable behavior.
+However, this enforced sequence may require an adjustment in thinking for developers accustomed to other state management approaches where effects can be triggered independently or in different orders.

+### Considerations

+- **Complex Queries**: For extremely complex state derivation and selection patterns, the built-in capabilities might need to be extended.

+- **Action-First Approach**: Unlike some libraries where effects can be triggered independently, ngx-statewise requires an action to be dispatched first, which then updates state before triggering effects.
+This enforces a specific flow that might require adjustment in thinking if coming from other patterns.

+It's important to note that while ngx-statewise supports dispatching individual actions, its primary design intention is to leverage cascading effects - where one action triggers an updator, which leads to an effect, which may then dispatch additional actions, creating powerful chains of operations.
+This design philosophy particularly shines in complex applications with interconnected state changes and sequential operations.

+The clear, unidirectional flow with emphasis on cascading effects makes ngx-statewise particularly well-suited for applications where predictable state updates need to trigger complex chains of operations, especially when these operations need to be executed in a specific order while maintaining state consistency throughout the process.

 ## Features

 - 🔄 Flexible state management: Supports Angular signals for automatic reactivity and updates.
 You can also use regular properties if you prefer manual reactivity.